Dino Beširović: Hajduk Split

+AIK

+On 27 June 2023, Beširović was announced at AIK on a two and a half year contract.

 International career

 In August 2017, Beširović received his first senior call-up to Bosnia and Herzegovina, for 2018 FIFA World Cup qualifiers against Cyprus and Gibraltar, but had to wait until 28 January 2018 to make his debut, in a friendly game against United States.

 Personal life

-Beširović's father Nail, was also a professional footballer.
+His family moved to Portugal two years before his birth, in 1992, during the Bosnian War.
+Beširović's father Nail, was also a professional footballer, who played in Portugal most of his career.